Shaquielle McKissic

-Shaquielle O'Neal McKissic (born August 17, 1990), is an American-born naturalized Azerbaijani professional basketball player for Olympiacos of the Greek Basket League (GBL) and the EuroLeague.
+Shaquielle O'Neal McKissic (born August 17, 1990), is an American-born naturalized Azerbaijani professional basketball player for Türk Telekom of the Turkish Basketbol Süper Ligi (BSL) and the EuroCup.

 Early life

 McKissic was born in Indiana to a single mother and never met his biological father.
 His mother married a pastor when he was aged 12 and McKissic moved with them to Seattle, Washington.
 Although his mother moved back to Indiana after a divorce due to a domestic dispute, McKissic stayed in Washington and attended Kentridge High School in Kent.

 Collegiate career

 In the 2009–10 and 2012–13 season, McKissic played for Edmonds Community College.
 In 2013, McKissic started playing for the Arizona State Sun Devils.
 In his final season, he averaged 12.4 points and 4.7 rebounds per game for the Sun Devils.

 Professional career

 In July 2015, McKissic joined Victoria Libertas Pesaro of the Italian Serie A.

 On December 7, 2015, McKissic signed with the Changwon LG Sakers of the South Korean KBL.
 In his season in South Korea, he averaged 16.1 points per game in the KBL.

 In June 2016, McKissic signed with Muratbey Uşak Sportif in Turkey.

 On June 29, 2017, McKissic signed a one-year deal with Gran Canaria.
 On December 6, 2017, he parted ways with Gran Canaria after averaging 5.5 points per game in the Liga ACB, due to disciplinary reasons after alleging a confrontation with coach Luis Casimiro.
 Six days later, he signed with Russian club Avtodor Saratov for the rest of the 2017–18 season.

 On July 5, 2019, McKissic signed a one-year contract with Beşiktaş Sompo Japan of the Turkish Basketball Super League (BSL).
 On February 1, 2020, McKissic opted out of his contract with the club.
 He averaged 16.6 points per game in the Champions League, along with 17.6 points in the BSL.

 On February 10, 2020, McKissic signed with Olympiacos Piraeus of the EuroLeague.
 On February 7, 2021, he signed a two-year extension with the team.
 On April 11, 2023, McKissic agreed on another two-year contract extension through 2025.

 On July 2, 2025, McKissic signed for one final season with the Reds through 2026.

+On July 1, 2026, he signed with Türk Telekom of the Turkish Basketbol Süper Ligi (BSL).